magosil86/witsGWAS/README.md

 ## Background

 witsGWAS is a simple human GWAS analysis workflow built at the [Sydney Brenner Institute](http://www.wits.ac.za/academic/research/sbimb/20747/wits_bioinformatics.html) for data quality control (QC) and basic association testing.
-It takes away the need for having to enter individual commands at the unix prompt and rather organizes GWAS tasks sequentially (facilitated via [nextflow](http://www.nextflow.io/) for submission to a distributed PBS Torque cluster.
+It takes away the need for having to enter individual commands at the unix prompt and rather organizes GWAS tasks sequentially (facilitated via [nextflow](http://www.nextflow.io/) for submission to a distributed PBS Torque cluster).

 We are currently developing this pipeline -- previous versions used Ruffus and Rubra.
 The original version is still available.
 The new version is not yet complete.